-D and D’ cannot exist or happen simultaneously, like for example attend a meeting in Rome and in the same time attend a conference in Berlin.
-In this case the conflict would be a dilemma chosing between the two events.
+D and D’ cannot exist or happen simultaneously, like for example attending a meeting in Rome and in the same time attending a conference in Berlin.
+In this case the conflict would be a dilemma choosing between the two events.
 D and D’ may not happen simultaneously because available resources do not allow it and the dilemma is about allocation of the scarce resource.

-Arrows are symbols of necessity relationship.
-In the same time the arrows are symbols for underlying assumptions, and as such can be true or false.
-But the assumptions are usually statements (beliefs) and/or justification for the relationship.
-The CRD’s purpose is to surface and test these assumptions.
+Arrows are symbols of the necessity relationship.
+At the same time the arrows hide the underlying assumptions, Those can be true or false.
+The assumptions are usually statements, beliefs and/or justification for the relationship.
+The Cloud’s purpose is to surface and test these assumptions.

 The broken arrow or lightning between D and D’ is the symbol for opposition or conflict.